 “The Annunciation”, El Greco, about 1615

 Mary had to agree for the contract being proposed by Gabriel, between her and God, to be completed; she had to take a step across the threshold.
 In doing so, she knew her life would never again be the same as it had been the day before.
 Liminal times demand decisions.

 Our own liminal moments occur with incredible frequency.
 We are often moving across, through, and over thresholds that cause everything to become new.
 It’s not like we have to become pregnant with the Messiah, or even to get married for all things to become new (although both those things will do it!).
-We are often presented with opportunities (large and small) for education, for meetings with new people, the the chance to visit new places, or to participate in new experiences.
+We are often presented with opportunities (large and small) for education, for meetings with new people, the chance to visit new places, or to participate in new experiences.
 All of those events are filled with liminal possibilities.
 But they are not all opportunities or chances that are easily entered into.
-Many are have curtains of fear- imagined and real- draped across them.
+Many have curtains of fear- imagined and real- draped across them, and which must be crossed.
 People don’t go to school because they’re afraid they’ll run of money.
 People don’t get married because, “Who will take care of Mom and Dad?”
 People will stay at mundane, mind-deadening jobs, because they dare not risk losing a guaranteed paycheck.
 The dance for them, stops.
-The still point becomes a period, the end of sentence that could have become a paragraph, even a chapter in an epic saga!
+The still point becomes a period, the end of a sentence that could have become a paragraph, even a chapter in an epic saga!

-So in liminal fog, a suspended animation, so many/ too many people choose to be safe.
+So, in liminal fog, a suspended animation, so many/ too many people choose to be safe.
 They stay where they are, though unhappy; they refuse to look beyond the fence, because the grass over here is good enough; and they miss the mysterious smorgasbord of Life in favor of the already familiar meat loaf special.
 They choose to miss being pregnant with Messiah.
 They choose to miss being part of all things becoming new.

 Luke 1: 26b-28 (The Message)